1. God Promises to Give Abraham a Son

 (Gen 22:9-10) And they came to the place which God had told him of; and Abraham built an altar there, and laid the wood in order, and bound Isaac his son, and laid him on the altar on the wood.
 And Abraham stretched forth his hand, and took the knife to slay his son.

-No One Can Hinder the Work God Has Determined to Do
+No One Can Hinder the Work That God Resolves to Do